An extension of the Moran process using type-specific connection graphs: An Approximation Algorithm

 Also, each transition of the Moran process can be simulated in $O(1)$ time.
 This is possible if we keep track of the resident and mutant nodes in an array, thus choose the reproducing node in constant time.
 Further, we can pick the offspring node in constant time by running a breadth-first search for each graph before the simulations start, storing the neighbours of each node for the possible node types (resident and mutant) in arrays.
 Hence the total running time is $O(n^3 + NT)$, which is polynomial in $n$ and $\epsilon^{-1}$ as required by the FPRAS definition.

 Now, we only have to show that the output of our algorithm computes the fixation probability to within a factor of $1\pm \epsilon$ with probability at least $3/4$.
 Essentially, the proof is the same as in \cite{D14} with modifications needed for our setting.
-For $i \in \{1,2,...,N\}$, let $Y_i$ be the indicator variable, where $Y_i=1$ if the $i$-th simulation of the Moran process reaches fixation and $Y_i=0$ otherwise.
+For $t \in \{1,2,...,N\}$, let $Y(t)$ be the indicator variable, where $Y(t)=1$ if the $t$-th simulation of the Moran process reaches fixation and $Y(t)=0$ otherwise.
 We first calculate the bounds on the probability of producing an output of error $\epsilon$ in the event where all simulation runs reach absorption within $T$ steps.
-The output of our algorithm is then $g = \frac{1}{N}\sum_{i=1}^{N}Y_i$ while the required function is the fixation probability $f$.
-Using Hoeffding's inequality we get:
+The output of our algorithm is then $g = \frac{1}{N}\sum_{t=1}^{N}Y(t)$ while the required function is the fixation probability $f$.
+Since $f$ is the mean value of $g$, by using Hoeffding's inequality \cite{H63} we get:

 where the latter inequality is because $f \geq 1-c/r > 1/2$ due to Theorem \ref{LB}.